SQL Server Pricing and Licensing Guide 2026: Editions, Models, and How to Choose

 | Pricing | Baseline | No change |

-The biggest practical impact: Many organizations running Enterprise Edition solely for the 24-core or 128GB RAM limits can now run the same workloads on Standard Edition in 2025.
+The biggest practical impact: Many organizations running Enterprise Edition solely because of the 24-core or 128GB RAM limits can now run the same workloads on Standard Edition in 2025.
 On a 32-core deployment, the potential saving is approximately $176,000.
+Audit your current Enterprise Edition usage before your next renewal.
+If you are not using Always On, unlimited virtualization, or advanced analytics features, Standard 2025 may be sufficient.

 - License every physical or virtual core SQL Server uses